ninoNinkovic/LiveStamps/README.md

 'stamp': "{} {} {}"    // Implicit location (stamp values injected sequentially
 ```

-**Basic Injection: the following stamps all provide the exact same output:**
+**Basic Injection:**

 ```

+# The following stamps all provide the exact same output:

+Output ->  Have you heard?
+LiveStamps rule!
+Thanks TundraTech!

 # No injection

 "mystamp": {
   "value": "Have you heard?
 LiveStamps rule!
 Thanks TundraTech!", },

 # Complete injection